thomasfitz24/P3-vehicle-build-tracker/README.md

 - A read-only portal where customers could log in and view build progress
 - Optional ability for customers to upload documents such as inspiration images
 - Integration with notifications (email or SMS)

 ---

+## Requirements

+Before deployment or running locally, ensure:

+- Python 3.12+
+- Django installed via requirements.txt
+- A virtual environment is activated
+- All migrations have been applied:
+  `python manage.py migrate`

+---